aws-samples/aws-saas-factory-bootcamp/Lab1.md

 **Step 2** – Our web application is considered static because it uses JavaScript to modify the HTML views directly on the browser without having to reload the entire URI from the server. **Amazon S3** provides for _serverless_ hosting of static websites.
 To minimize geographic delay in loading your website and to offload HTTPS encryption, we've put an Amazon CloudFront distribution in front of the S3 bucket hosting our website.
 We need to capture the URL of our application from CloudFront.

-Navigate to the **CloudFront** service under the **Network** category in the AWS console.
+Navigate to the **CloudFront** service under the **Networking & Content Delivery** category in the AWS console.
 A distribution has been created for our web application.
 Copy the URL and open it in a new web browser window or tab.

 **Step 3** – The landing page for the application will prompt you to login.
 This page is for tenants that have already registered.
 You don't have any tenants yet, so, you'll need to select the **Register** button (to the right of the **Login** button).
 Selecting this button will take you to a form where you can register your new tenant.

 <p align="center"><img src="./images/lab1/part4/registration.png" alt="Lab 1 Part 4 Step 3 Registration Form"/></p>

-Enter the data for your new tenant.
+Enter the data for your new tenant and its initial admin user.
 The key value here is your email address. _You must enter an email address where you can access the messages_ that will be used to complete this registration process.
 The remaining values can be as you choose.
 The "Plan" value here is simply included to convey that this would be where you would capture the different tiers of your product offering.
 Once you complete the form, select the **Register** button and you'll be presented with message indicated that you have registered and should be receiving an email to validate your identity.

 **Step 4** – Now check your email for the validation message that was sent by Cognito.
 You should find a message in your inbox that includes your username (your email address) along with a temporary password (generated by Cognito).
 The message will be similar to the following: